WEC-Sim/WEC-Sim/source/code_structure.rst

 Body Elements Sub-library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-The Body Elements sub-library (Figure~\ref{fig:bLib) contains one block: the Rigid Body block.
+The Body Elements sub-library (shown below) contains one block: the Rigid Body block.
 It is used to represent rigid bodies.
 At least one instance of this block is required in each model.